 And I should mention, that there is a reason that French people, and in particular Parisians, have a reputation for being rude.
 The reason might just be that that rather angry response is due to a cultural taboo being broken.
 After all, you don’t want to be on the receiving end of any of these French insults or curse words.

-The French have their own set of rules governing social interaction in conversation, and if you don’t know them, you may find your efforts to speak French are met with bemusement or even hostility.
+The French have their own set of rules governing social interaction in conversation, and if you move here and don’t know them, you may find your efforts to speak French are met with bemusement or even hostility.

 So what are the top French taboos to avoid in conversation?
 Let’s find out, allons-y!